The Defeat of Sihon

 From forty years of wilderness wandering (v.
 1) through guarded transit past Edom, Moab, and Ammon (vv.
 2-23) to the decisive command to begin the conquest at the Arnon (vv.
 24-25) and the total defeat of Sihon (vv.
 26-37) — the chapter turns the page from judgment to advance, from restraint to war.

-The chapter's governing theological claim is that the Lord is the sovereign dispenser of all national territories — He gave Seir to Edom, Moab to Lot's descendants, Ammon to Lot's other line, and He is now giving Transjordanian Amorite territory to Israel.
+The chapter's governing theological claim is that the Lord is the sovereign dispenser of all national territories — he gave Seir to Edom, Moab to Lot's descendants, Ammon to Lot's other line, and he is now giving Transjordanian Amorite territory to Israel.
 The same God who commanded restraint commands advance; both commands carry equal divine authority.
 The hardening of Sihon's heart establishes that even enemy resistance is within the Lord's sovereign orchestration of the conquest.

 Theological logic